Updated: 9 hours ago

 Get to know your cold body

-Taking the temperature before a swim and snuggling up afterwards, both important parts of the winter swim experience.
+Taking the temperature before a swim and snuggling up afterwards are both important parts of the winter swim experience.
 And as you swim more often, you get used to how you feel after a swim.
 But, as spring is both a time for new dippers to take to the water and when seasoned swimmers are most likely to push it, what feelings are normal and what might be cause for concern?

 In the water, blood vessels in our extremities and skin close sending warm blood to our core.
-Our heart rate and blood pressure increases, and our bodies respond by shedding liquid in the easiest way possible, which is why you always need to pee when you go swimming.
+Our heart rate and blood pressure increase, and our bodies respond by shedding liquid in the easiest way possible, which is why you always need to pee when you go swimming.

-While there are very small risks associated with that increased heart rate and blood pressure, these are the same as with any exercise.
+While there are risks associated with that increased heart rate and blood pressure, these are often the same as with any exercise.
 It's when you get out of the water that you need to be observant about how you feel.
 This is because your cold blood and warm blood mixes as you warm up, causing your overall body temperature to drop.

 So, what's normal?
 Everyone's a bit different, but among normal responses, you may feel: